Xuanyu-Lyu/StatRev_IndirectGene/README.md

 - Tong: Modify Simulation Functions, Help with model fitting and interpretations
 - Dinka: Design Study, Propose Models, Interpret Results
 - Noemie: Design Study, Propose Models, Interpret Results
+- Richard Border: Help with simulations (depend on what types of effects we want to simulate/ also we need to go back to the bias from his simulations)
 - Matt: Captain Responsibilities

 ## Project Specifics